Afsinoz/Afsinoz/README.md

 - ⚡ Fun fact: ...
 -->

-I am Afşın (afʃɯn, afshɯn, Afshin, Afsin and etc. Hard to pronounce right?), I am interested in Machine learning and Deep learning (It is a bit general but meh).
-Here is my [website](https://afsinoz.github.io/), if you want to get more information.
+I am Afşın (afʃɯn, afshɯn, Afshin, Afsin, etc. Hard to pronounce right?).
+I defined myself as a data scientist/engineer focusing on backend engineering.
+Also, I am interested in machine learning and deep learning (Which is a bit general, but meh).
+Here is my [website](https://afsinoz.github.io/) (Not updated for a long time:D), if you want to get more information.
+Here are some data science-related projects,

-I am currently working on creating a prediction model for dissolved oxygen levels in the Ocean with [NewAtlantis](https://www.newatlantis.io/), not been completed yet but if you want to check here is the [link](https://github.com/new-atlantis-labs/na-erdos-fellows-monorepo).
-But I worked on different projects,
+- Prediction models for dissolved oxygen levels in the Ocean with [NewAtlantis](https://www.newatlantis.io/), if you want to check here is the [link](https://github.com/new-atlantis-labs/na-erdos-fellows-monorepo).

-- Create an LLMs pipeline with open Reddit data, to answer your questions by only posting on Reddit, [RAG_LLM_Reddit](https://github.com/Afsinoz/RAG_LLM_Reddit).
+- Created an LLMs pipeline with open Reddit data, to answer your questions by only posting on Reddit, [RAG_LLM_Reddit](https://github.com/Afsinoz/RAG_LLM_Reddit).

 - [Music Genre Classification](https://github.com/AzizABG/music-genre-classification)